JavlonAbdumannopovv/react-interview-questions/README.md

          export default logProps(FancyButton);
      ```

-     Now let's create a ref and pass it to FancyButton component.
+     Now lets create a ref and pass it to FancyButton component.
 In this case, you can set focus to button element.

      ```javascript
          import FancyButton from './FancyButton';